TracyH0407/UdacityProject-Blog/README.md

 ## Part 3: What about the price and availability ranges across locations?

-<center>Price Range for Entire home/flat by borough
 <center><img src='./Q3-1.png' width='600'>

-<center>Price Range for Private room by borough
 <center><img src='./Q3-2.png' width='600'>

 The listings for each borough covers a wide price range with quite a number of expensive 'outliers', especially for Entier home/flat.
 We can see a few extremelly expensive listings in areas like Westminster and Camden which covers London's most prestgious places.

-<center>Availability Range by borough
 <center><img src='./Q3-3.png' width='600'>

 In terms of availability, Hackey, Islington and Lambeth have the lowest availability.
 These are all areas with high value for money - though not in central London but comparatively cheaper with easy transport links.
 Better to book early if intersting in staying in those areas.